 This supervisory role leads a team of procurement, planning, supplier quality assurance, and logistics professionals to optimize the supply chain for their organization.
 Supply Chain Directors are also responsible for ensuring supply chain initiatives and results are integrated into sales, operations, and financial planning.

-These are just a few of the career paths available to graduates of the Georgetown University online Master’s in Supply Chain Management.
+If you’re looking to start or advance your career in supply chain management, consider earning an online Master’s in Supply Chain Management from Georgetown University.
 Our students acquire the skills, expertise, and networking connections they need for a successful supply chain management career.